Ramires Santos do Nascimento joined Chelsea in the summer of 2010 on a four-year contract after one season with Benfica.

 Illness ruled Ramires out of our opening game of the 2012/13 campaign at Wigan, but he returned to the starting line-up three days later for the 4-2 win against Reading.

-Fortunately, though, that dismissal didn't effect his ability to participate in the Europa League final, and having missed the Champions League final through suspension a year earlier, he played the full 90 minutes as the Blues lifted the trophy.
+Fortunately, though, that dismissal didn't affect his ability to participate in the Europa League final, and having missed the Champions League final through suspension a year earlier, he played the full 90 minutes as the Blues lifted the trophy.
+It was his persistence and hard running in the final minute that won the corner from which Branislav Ivanovic headed the winner.

 Ramires spent one season with Benfica in which he helped them storm to the Liga Sagres title, five points clear of Braga in second place.